gstanden/orabuntu-lxc/README.md

 lxc config device add ora84d10 asm disk source=/dev/lxc_luns path=/dev/lxc_luns
 ```

+**Note** that the LUNs are available in three places on the LXD host:

+/dev/mapper
+/dev/asm
+/dev/lxc_luns

+and that the /dev/lxc_luns location is specially-designed so that the LUNs are "softlink-less" so that the multi-path LUNs are available by simply exposing /dev/lxc_luns to the container with no need to also expose an endpoint of a LUN soft link as would be necessary if say /dev/mapper was exposed to the container.
+Also note the the name "lxc_luns" is user-settable and can be changed by the user in the scripts.

 #  More Detailed: Install Orabuntu-LXC v7.0.0-alpha ELENA

 An administrative non-root user account is required (such as the install account).
 The non-root user needs to have "sudo ALL" privilege.